Most Common Reasons for Rhinoplasty Surgery in London.

 What is a broken nose, and what causes it?

-A broken or fractured nose happens when the nasal bones are cracked or displaced, usually due to trauma such as sports injuries, accidents, or falls.
-Damage can involve both bone and cartilage, and some patients experience long-term changes if not treated promptly.
+A broken or fractured nose occurs when the nasal bones are cracked or displaced, often due to sports injuries, accidents, or falls.
+The damage can involve both bone and cartilage, affecting the sides of the nose and the nasal cavity.
+If not treated properly, it may cause long-term changes in appearance and airflow through the nasal passages.

 Broken nose symptoms